 Times have changed.
 It’s impossible to argue otherwise.
 LGBTQ visibility is higher than just 10 years ago, and official recognition of gay rights made major strides in recent years, with issues such as same-sex marriage, the end of Don’t Ask, Don’t Tell in the military, and increased awareness of trans rights.
 However, for LGBTQ young people, it can still be a frightening time.
 GLAAD surveys have seen rollbacks in LGBTQ acceptance in recent years, as American political life has become more polarized, and discrimination and hate crimes are on the rise again after years of reduction.
+Even for online college students, discrimination can be an issue.

 In short, college life might be easier for LGBTQ young people than it was a generation ago, but it’s still a scary time.
-Preparing for college, for LGBTQ students, means a lot more than filling out applications and buying comforters.
+Preparing for college, for LGBTQ+ students, means a lot more than filling out applications and buying comforters.
 LGBTQ youth contemplating college have a lot of questions to ask about their recognition on campus, their opportunities to shine, and, unfortunately, even their safety.
 For gay, lesbian, bisexual, trans, asexual, non-binary, and every other queer youth, College Consensus has put together a comprehensive guide to determining what colleges are LGBTQ-friendly, and how to take measures to make your own college more tolerant and affirming.

 To get right to the point, though, students may want to check out the Top Consensus Ranked 25 LGBTQ Friendly Colleges for 2021.